imikwy/imgui_menu_seller/README.md

 </h1>

 <p align="center">
-  All Menus are designed by ikwy, the menus dont have any other special functions for Games.
+  All Menus are designed and developed by ikwy, the menus dont have any other special functions for Games.
-  On questions and suggestions you can feel free to text me on Discord.
+  On questions and suggestions you can feel free to text me on Discord: ikwy#4621.
 </p>

 ---